JavaChat/OakBot/README.md

 dictionary.key | (optional) This is used by the "define" command to lookup dictionary definitions from the [dictionaryapi.com](http://www.dictionaryapi.com/) website.
 If this property is not defined, the "define" command will not be activated. greeting | (optional) The message OakBot will post when it joins a room.
 If this property is not defined, OakBot will not say anything when it joins a room. about.host | (optional) The name of the server that is hosting this bot.
-Displayed in the "about" command.
+Displayed in the "about" command. cat.key | (optional) API key for [thecatapi.com](http://thecatapi.com/docs.html), which is used with the "cat" command.
+A key is not required in order to query the API.

 # Adding/Removing Commands